bisgardo/uber-challenge/README.md

     strategies if it can't be improved.
 *   The quality of the data set linked above is quite bad.
 It could help a lot if users were able add the coordinates of a location (e.g. by giving an address), and possibly other pieces of data as well.
-*   Add pages for people (actors, writers, and directors) and list the locations of
+*   Add pages for people (actors, writers, and directors) and list the movies that they participated in and the locations of these movies.
 *   Add an element of sightseeing: Show route (e.g. with directions) for a number of locations.
 This could be all locations of a movie, one location of some number of movies, or something else.
 The user could be able to order the locations using drag/drop or the system could compute a shortest route or something.
 And of course order an Uber car